se-msys/pulsertp-multiroom/OPENWRT.md

     load-module module-rtp-recv latency_msec=1000 sap_address=224.0.0.56
     load-module module-rtp-recv latency_msec=1000 sap_address=192.168.123.123      # for unicast

-Note that `latency_msec` might need some individual adjustment.
-For example I use 1000ms on a wired node, but 1002ms on a wireless, since the wireless seems to introduce 2ms of lantency.
+__Note!__ `latency_msec` might need some individual adjustment.
+For example I use 1000ms on a wired node, but 1002ms on a wireless, since the wireless seems to introduce ~2ms of latency.

 5. Make sure that PulseAudio starts

-    /etc/init.d/pulseaudio enable
+`/etc/init.d/pulseaudio enable`
-    /etc/init.d/pulseaudio start
+`/etc/init.d/pulseaudio start`